When can you declare the major?

 - Anthropology 132A will satisfy both the Methods and the Archaeology Core.

 All courses taken to satisfy the major requirements must be taken on a letter-graded basis.

 A minimum grade point average of 2.0 must be maintained in the lower and upper division Anthropology courses.

 A minimum of 5 upper division requirements must be completed in the Anthropology Department at Berkeley.
-Up to four courses taken at other institutions (including those of the Education Abroad Program of the University of California) may be used to meet upper-division major requirements, subject to faculty review and approval.
+A maximum of four courses taken at other institutions (including those of the Education Abroad Program, (EAP) of UC system ) may be used to meet upper-division major requirements subject to faculty review and approval.
 Submit a Course Substitution petition and provide a detailed syllabus (not a course description), the course reading list and a personal statement addressing the appropriateness of a given course to be a proper substitution for a Berkeley anthropology course.

 When can you declare the minor?

 When you have completed all 7 courses, or during the semester you are enrolled in the final course(s).

 Declare the minor as soon as you are eligible.

 - Complete a total of seven classes: two lower-division and five upper division courses.
 See description of the major for details on the eligible courses.